-Actions: Timeframe: The city will increase affordable housing opportunities in high opportunity areas through the following actions: Amend the zoning code to enable and promote residential development through use of the mixed-use overlay zones, religious congregation fraternal site overlay zones, and housing opportunity overlay zones, amother planning tools.
-These initiatives provide new opportunities for a varied residential development types and prices and includes areas where residential development was previously not allowed. and 2024 long ty of 2.
-Prepare educational material, develop pre- approved site/floor plans, establish a monitoring program to ensure city is on track to meeting A construction goals.
-Through these steps, they will be to facilitate construction at least 16 ADUs throughout the community.
-ADU 2025 Provide technical and financial (subject to availability) assistance for sinfamily residential additions to eliminate overcrowding conditions, with eff targeting Census Tracts 110402, 110603, and 110606.
-Through these steps, it be the city's goal to provide residential rehabilitation assistance approximately 160 units.
-Continue to promote use of the state Density Bonus Law through web materials and counter assistance.
-Promote, increase, maintain homeownership for LMI households, as well forts t will e to osite residential rehabilitation assistance for senior and down payment assista
+Actions: The city will increase affordable housing opportunities in high opportunity areas through the following actions: Amend the zoning code to enable and promote residential development through use of the mixed-use overlay zones, religious congregation and fraternal site overlay zones, and housing opportunity overlay zones, among other planning tools.
+These initiatives provide new opportunities for a variety of residential development types and prices and includes areas where residential development was previously not allowed.
+By end of 2024 Prepare educational material, develop pre- approved site/floor plans, and establish a monitoring program to ensure city is on track to meeting ADU construction goals.
+Through these steps, they will be to facilitate construction of at least 16 ADUs throughout the community.
+By early 2025 Provide technical and financial (subject to availability) assistance for single-family residential additions to eliminate overcrowding conditions, with efforts targeting Census Tracts 110402, 110603, and 110606.
+Through these steps, it will be the city's goal to provide residential rehabilitation assistance to approximately 160 units.
+Continue to promote use of the state Density Bonus Law through website materials and counter assistance.
+Promote, increase, maintain homeownership for LMI households, as well as Ongoing residential rehabilitation assistance for senior and down payment assistance programs for young families with assistance throughout the community, with efforts targeting Census Tracts 086803, 110201, 110202, 110302, 110401, 110402, 110500, 110603, 110607).
+Through these steps, the city's goal will be to increase assistance to eligible residents by 25 percent.

-- programs for young families with assistance throughout the community, with efforts targeting Census Tracts 086803, 110201, 110202, 110302, 110401, 110402, 110500, 110603, 110607).
-Through these steps, the city's goal will be to increase assistance to eligible residents by 25 percent. - 6.
-Continue to enforce city codes to eliminate and prevent unsightly or hazardous conditions in residential areas throughout the community, with efforts targeting Census Tracts 110603, 110500, 110301, 110302, and 110401 located adjacent to limited access freeways.
+- 6. Continue to enforce city codes to eliminate and prevent unsightly or hazardous conditions in residential areas throughout the community, with efforts targeting Census Tracts 110603, 110500, 110301, 110302, and 110401 located adjacent to limited access freeways.
 Through these steps, the city's goal will be to reduce blighted conditions by 20 percent. - 7.
 Continue to participate in Orange County assessments and programs as a participating city in the Analysis of Impediments to Fair Housing. - 8.
 Continue to promote fair housing among all income categories throughout the community.